 39 When Joseph and Mary had done everything required by the Law of the Lord, they returned to Galilee to their own town of Nazareth.
 40 And the child grew and became strong; he was filled with wisdom, and the grace of God was on him.Luke 2: 22-40

-In some Upanayana ceremonies today a goat is offered in the Temple.
-This was also normal in the Hebrew Upanayana ceremonies, but the Law of Moses allowed for pigeons to be offered for a poor family instead of a goat.
-We see here that Jesus was raised in a humble situation since his parents could not afford a goat, offering pigeons at the Temple instead.
+In some Upanayana ceremonies today a goat is offered in a Temple.
+This was also normal in the Hebrew Upanayana ceremonies, but the Law of Moses allowed poor families to offer pigeons instead of a goat.
+We see that Jesus was humbly raised since his parents could not afford a goat, offering pigeons instead.

-Simeon, a holy man, prophesied that Jesus would be ‘salvation’ and ‘a light’ for ‘all nations’, meaning all language groups.
-This means that Jesus is a ‘light’ bringing ‘salvation’ to you and me since we belong to one of the world’s language groups.
-In what way Jesus does this we see later.
-But to fulfill this role Jesus needed to study as Brahmacharya and the Gospels provide a glimpse of this for us.
-It is recorded like this:
+Simeon, a holy sage, prophesied that Jesus would be ‘salvation’ and ‘a light’ for ‘all nations’, meaning all language groups.
+So Jesus is a ‘light’ bringing ‘salvation’ to you and me since we belong to one of the world’s language groups.
+We see later how Jesus does this.

 41 Every year Jesus’ parents went to Jerusalem for the Festival of the Passover.
 42 When he was twelve years old, they went up to the festival, according to the custom.
 43 After the festival was over, while his parents were returning home, the boy Jesus stayed behind in Jerusalem, but they were unaware of it.
 44 Thinking he was in their company, they traveled on for a day.
 Then they began looking for him among their relatives and friends.
 45 When they did not find him, they went back to Jerusalem to look for him.
 46 After three days they found him in the temple courts, sitting among the teachers, listening to them and asking them questions.
 47 Everyone who heard him was amazed at his understanding and his answers.
 48 When his parents saw him, they were astonished.
 His mother said to him, “Son, why have you treated us like this?
 Your father and I have been anxiously searching for you.”